-Aecon holds a 50% interest in a joint venture to construct 205 kilometres of new track, new maintenance and storage facilities and other related infrastructure, enhance existing platforms and tracks, electrify 687 kilometres of the rail network and install train control and signaling systems to enable more frequent service in the Greater Golden Horseshoe Area in Ontario.
+Aecon holds a 50% interest in a joint venture selected to enter into a development phase agreement pursuant to which the joint venture and the client will collaboratively finalize the scope, cost and schedule.
+Upon successful completion of the development phase, the joint venture will construct 205 kilometres of new track, new maintenance and storage facilities and other related infrastructure, enhance existing platforms and tracks, electrify 687 kilometres of the rail network and install train control and signaling systems to enable more frequent service in the Greater Golden Horseshoe Area in Ontario.
 Aecon also holds a 28% interest in a 25-year operations and maintenance partnership that will provide expanded train service across the rail network.